 A. Exceptions for Roof Features and Amenities.
-Towers, spires, cupolas, chimneys, domes, elevator penthouses, elevator towers, covered stair access, water tanks, flagpoles, monuments, theater scenery lofts, radio and television antennas, transmission towers, fire towers, usable rooftop amenities, and similar structures may exceed the maximum permitted height in the district in which the site is located by no more than 10 feet above the roof level, unless the Board of Zoning Adjustments approves a Conditional Use Permit that authorizes additional height.
+Towers, spires, cupolas, chimneys, domes, elevator penthouses, elevator towers, covered stair access, water tanks, flagpoles, monuments, theater scenery lofts, radio and television antennas, transmission towers, fire towers, usable rooftop amenities, and similar structures and necessary mechanical appurtenances covering not more than 10 percent of the ground area covered by the structure to which they are accessory may exceed the maximum permitted height in the district in which the site is located by no more than 10 feet above the roof level, unless the Board of Zoning Adjustments approves a Conditional Use Permit that authorizes additional height.
 Roof-mounted equipment, mechanical equipment screening, and parapet walls may extend up to six feet above the maximum permitted height in the district in which the site is located.